 How can I tell which Event is in the pool and which Events are in Heating?

 At our pool you will see a sign near the Starter & Meet Ref.
 (Look for the umbrella.)
 The number showing there is the Event currently in the pool.

 At the entrance to the Heating Area (aka, the baby pool) you will see a sign with 2 numbers.
 These are the Events that are currently in Heating - meaning they are sitting on the benches or may already be behind the blocks ready to go next!
 Be sure to keep a close eye on these!

 Away pools may use a similar system but many of them vary.
 Some may use only a partial system or possibly none at all.
 Be sure to listen to the announcer when s/he is calling out events.

 Why do I have to stay until the very end of the meet when my swimmer is already done?

 Even if your swimmer is not scheduled for a relay there is always a chance at the end of the Meet that they could be called upon to fill a spot on a relay.
 Relays are big points and Coach Emilie works hard to put together relays in all of the events.
 We have even had a 5 year old swim with the 15-18’s to complete the relay team!

 I signed my swimmer up for specific events.
 Why did s/he get moved to a different event?

-Whenever possible, Coach Andy tries to let swimmers pick the events that they most want to do.
-However, there can only be so many swimmers per event so, for example, if everyone signs up for the 25M Freestyle and no one signs up for the 25M Butterfly he will have to move swimmers to the other events.
-Plus, he encourages everyone to stretch and grow as swimmers by trying new events.
+Whenever possible, Coach Emilie tries to let swimmers pick the events that they most want to do.
+However, there can only be so many swimmers per event so, for example, if everyone signs up for the 25M Freestyle and no one signs up for the 25M Butterfly she will have to move swimmers to the other events.
+Plus, she encourages everyone to stretch and grow as swimmers by trying new events.

 Why are Relays so important?